-All directors' emoluments have been included in the Financial Statements of the company with the exception of E M Barber and N G Muncaster who were remunerated by other group companies and their emoluments are shown in the Financial Statements of those companies.
-No amounts were received for their services to the company (2020: £nil).
+All directors' emoluments have been included in the Financial Statements of the company with the exception of E M Barber, C I Johns and N G Muncaster who were remunerated by other group companies and their emoluments are shown in the Financial Statements of those companies.
+No amounts were received for their services to the company (2021: £nil).

-9 Other interest receivable and similar income
+8 Interest receivable and similar income

-2021 £'000 2020 £'000 Interest receivable on financial assets at amortised cost 26 104
+2022 £'000 2021 £'000 Interest receivable from group undertakings 26